FirRW/PrediksiIndeksPendidikan/README.md

 ## **Objectives**
 - Creating prediction system using a machine learning algorithm that uses data from previous patients
 - The prediction system will input the current patient’s profile and condition of the process.
 The output would result in whether the parents would have a successful birth or not.
--The success would be if the trained model prediction reaches an ROC-AUC score of 75%, and is scored highest compared to other models.
+- The success would be if the trained model prediction reaches an ROC-AUC score of 75%, and is scored highest compared to other models.

 ## **Methods**